-Tests the set up for e-mail and SMS messages.
+Tests the set up for email and SMS messages.
 If the test fails, incorrect settings should be changed to ensure that proper notifications are sent if an event should occur.

-- , then Section > BMS & Teamwork > IS-Unity Setup > Configuration > Messaging > Messaging - 2.
-Enter the settings, select the type of test in Send Test Message, and touch Save.
+2. Enter the settings, select the type of test in Send Test Message, and touch Save.

-7.2.11 BACnet Protocol Setup
+7.2.14 BACnet Protocol Set Up

-- 2. Adjust the settings, and touch Save.

-- Configure the BACnet interface chosen.

-See Configuring BACnet IP Protocol on the facing page, or Configuring BACnet MSTP Protocol on page 100.
+- 2. Adjust the settings, and touch Save. - 3.
+Configure the BACnet interface chosen.
+See Configuring BACnet IP Protocol on the next page or Configuring BACnet MSTP Protocol on page 99.